Van Toffler

-Van Toffler (born December 5, 1958) is the CEO of digital media production and distribution company Gunpowder & Sky, which he co-founded in 2016.
+Van Toffler (born December 5, 1958) is an American businessman who is the CEO of digital media production and distribution company Gunpowder & Sky, which he co-founded in 2016.
 He was formerly the President of Viacom Media Networks Music & Logo Group at Viacom from March 2008 to April 2015.

 Career

 Toffler was the former President of Viacom Media Networks Music & Logo Group at Viacom from March 2008 until he announced on February 17, 2015 he was leaving Viacom Media Networks in April 2015 to "launch a content creation and acquisition company tentatively named Below the Radar.
-Toffler will be leaving his post in April, but will continue to executive produce a number of Viacom’s flagship events including the VMAs, one of the signature franchises he launched."
+Toffler will be leaving his post in April, but will continue to executive produce a number of Viacom's flagship events including the VMAs, one of the signature franchises he launched."
 He joined the start-up networks in 1987.
 On February 19, 2015, Viacom announced that Doug Herzog would replace him.

 In January 2016, Toffler, together with Floris Bauer and Otter Media formed Gunpowder & Sky, a digital content company aimed at millennials.

 He was also an associate with the law firm of Kaye, Scholer, Fierman, Hays and Handler.

 Education

-Toffler graduated from George W. Hewlett High School in 1976, The George Washington University in 1980 and has a law degree from the University of Pennsylvania (1983).
+Toffler graduated from George W. Hewlett High School in 1976, The George Washington University in 1980 and has a Juris Doctor degree from the University of Pennsylvania (1983).